chrisweb/arduino-nodejs-music-quiz-game/PROJECT_SETUP.md

 now lets add two dependcies (the eslint typeScript plugin and the eslint typeScript parser) that are useful for typescript:

-`npm install --save-dev @typescript-eslint/eslint-plugin @typescript-eslint/parser`
+`npm install --save-dev --save-exact @typescript-eslint/eslint-plugin @typescript-eslint/parser`

 and add the following to the .eslintrc.json file: